acolby/creditor/readme.md

 - Better analysis tools
 - Manifest uploading

-# Why Creditors
+# Why Creditor

 - The importance of file patterns
   - project based abstractions
-  - focus of architect
+  - focus of archetecture
-  -
+  - file patterns represent the arecitectual layer of the application

 - UnAmbiguous Naming conventions
   - reviewing PRs
   - Reading logs
   - reading code, outside of a IDE
+  - consistant accross team members
+  - comments, documentation, typing etc.

-- Incentivies Decomposibility
+- Incentivises Decomposibility
   - Easy to manage templates
   - Easy to move items
   - Easy to create times
+  - Incentivises moving and decomposition

-- None import usage
+- Named import usage
-  - dyanmic impotrs
+  - dyanmic imports
+  - routes, models

 - Static Analysis
   - Usage Usage structure
   - Linting Patern A not used in Pattern B

+- Stratagy for measurable refactoring
+  - Create the new 'ideal' file pattern template
+  - Move things from the 'legacy' to the 'ideal' pattern
+  - Measure progress